 Shell says that by using PurePlus base oils, Pennzoil is able to develop motor oils that provide enhanced viscosity control and reduced motor oil consumption than is available from typical group III base stocks.

 Pennzoil Platinum Full Synthetic SAE 0W-16 is made using PurePlus base oils and further enables greater performance with respect to oxidation and deposit control, wear protection and fuel economy than required by the toughest industry standards, according to the company.

 The drive for 0W-16 grade motor oils has recently grown following the introduction of certain 2018 vehicle models being sold in the United States.
 Some OEMs recommend the utilization of a SAE 0W-16 motor oil, or a SAE 0W-20 if a SAE 0W-16 is not available, to optimize the efficiency of engines such as the 2018 Toyota Camry 2.5 L, the 2018 Honda Fit and Accord hybrid.

 SAE 0W-16 oils, which can offer additional fuel economy benefits compared to SAE 0W-20, SAE 5W-20, SAE 5W-30, and other higher viscosity oils, have been in use in Japan for some time.
 In fact, Shell says it has been producing SAE 0W-16 oils for Japanese OEMs for use in vehicles sold in Japan since 2014.

 Shell introduced Pennzoil Platinum SAE 0W-16 full synthetic motor oil for applicable 2018 vehicle models in bulk, drum and Ecobox in March 2018 in the U.S.

-The product will be available in 1-quart and 5-quart bottles in June 2018 (United States and Canada) and in drum and Ecobox in the fourth quarter of 2018 (Canada).
+The Article will be available in 1-quart and 5-quart bottles in June 2018 (United States and Canada) and in drum and Ecobox in the fourth quarter of 2018 (Canada).